 In line with UNHCR’s process of decentralisation and regionalisation, we are pleased to announce that regional consultations will be organised.
 They will focus on the regional context and operational priorities as well as discussion on Global Refugee Forum.

 The first edition of these regional consultations took place in the MENA region, on 20-21 June in Amman, Jordan.

-The first UNHCR Africa NGO and Multi-Stakeholder Consultations to be held 10- 11 September in Johannesburg, South Africa, for the southern Africa region.
-Registration is now open at: https://www.unhcr.org/forms/Africa-NGOs-2019/index.htm
+The first UNHCR Africa NGO and Multi-Stakeholder Consultations were held 10- 11 September in Johannesburg, South Africa, for the southern Africa region.

 3. 2019 Innovation Award